WikipediaLibrary/TWLight/docs/admin.md

 ## Logging in

-_If you did not create your account via OAuth_ and did not manually fill in accurate Wikipedia editor profile data after creating your account, you will not be able to use OAuth to log in.
+_If you did not create your account via OAuth_, and/or did not manually fill in accurate Wikipedia editor profile data after creating your account, you will not be able to use OAuth to log in.
 Instead, go to `/accounts/login`.

 ## Users
 ### Account classes